Life Cycle: Hardy perennial; genus also contains some annuals following reclassification into Petrorhagia.

 Miscellaneous:Tunica Plants have been recently reclassified into the Petrorhagia genus.

 How to Grow Tunic Flower and Other Tunica

 When growing Tunic flower from seeds it is best to sow them into flats first.
 This can be done in either spring or autumn.

-Once seedlings emerge transplant them into a sunny part of the garden about 10 to 15 cm apart.
+Once seedlings emerge, transplant them into a sunny part of the garden about 10 to 15 cm apart (4 to 6 inches).
 Ideally the soil will be limy and have good drainage.

 Caring for Tunica/Petrorhagia Flowers

-Members of the genus such as tunic flower and coat flower pretty much look after themselves.
-If you require more Tunica plants then propagate by dividing them in the spring.
+Members of this genus, such as Tunic flower and Coat flower, pretty much look after themselves.
+If you require more Tunica plants, then propagate by dividing them in the spring.